Learn how to build a commerce storefront from scratch with the commercetools AI plugin.

 -

-In the Merchant Center, go to Settings > Developer settings > API clients > Create new API client.
+In the Merchant Center left-hand menu, go to Settings > Developer settings > API clients > Create new API client.

 -

-In the Name field, enter a name that will help you recognize your client later, like
+In the Name field, enter a name that will help you recognize your client later, for example,

 storefront-dev. -

 From the Scopes drop-down, select the Frontend B2C or Frontend B2B templates.
-Then, in the Manage column for scopes, ensure Checkout sessions and Orders are selected.
-That gives you a Frontend client, which is the one you want.Ensure that the Manage Project Scope is not selected, as you must not use it.
+Then, in the Manage column, ensure the Checkout sessions and Orders Scopes are selected.
+This creates a Frontend client, which is the one you need.Ensure that in the Manage column, the Project Scope is not selected, as you must not use it.
 For further information, see Security and best practices.

 -